deinosuch/con.nvim/README.md

 External Requirements:
 - Basic utils: `git`, `make`, `unzip`, C Compiler (`gcc`)
 - [ripgrep](https://github.com/BurntSushi/ripgrep#installation)
-- Clipboard tool (xclip/xsel/win32yank or other depending on platform)
+- Clipboard tool (xclip/wl-clipboard/win32yank or other depending on platform)
 - A [Nerd Font](https://www.nerdfonts.com/): optional, provides various icons
   - if you have it set `vim.g.have_nerd_font` in `init.lua` to true
 - Language Setup:
   - If you want to write Typescript, you need `npm`
   - If you want to write Golang, you will need `go`
   - etc.
+- fzf
+- wget
+- curl
+- unzip
+- gzip
+- luarocks
+- rigrep
+- tree-sitter
+- fd
+- ripgrep

 > **NOTE**
 > See [Install Recipes](#Install-Recipes) for additional Windows and Linux specific notes